How to Apply Touch Up Paint Using the Spray Can

 - Do not spray primer, paint or clearcoat in direct sunlight!

 - Make sure you use SEM Adhesion Promoter if you are spraying a non-metal surface.
 Failure to do so will result in the paint peeling off within a few months!
-Make sure you spray the adhesion promoter BEFORE you apply the primer layer.
+You should spray the adhesion promoter before you apply the primer for best results.
+However, you can use the promoter over the primer and it will still work.

 - There will be two nozzles.
 A standard white nozzle (larger one) and a adjustable one to produce different patterns.